 Identity theft protection services are privy to a nerve-wracking amount of information you provide, so you want to make sure the service you’re using is protecting your data.

-We took a look at Aura and Identity Guard to see if what you provide is protected by two-factor authentication (2FA), if either service collects that information internally, and if it’s sold or given to a third party.
+We took a look at Aura and Identity Guard to see whether what you provide is protected by two-factor authentication (2FA), whether either service collects that information internally, and whether it’s sold or given to a third party.
 You shouldn’t have to worry about additional security, potential scams, and spam while you’re working to protect your identity.

 Aura vs. Identity Guard data security